 Frequently Asked Questions (FAQs)

-You can choose from one of three main options.
+Generally, you can choose from one of three main options.
 If you have at least $50,000 in your retirement accounts, you can do a rollover for business startups (ROBS).
-Your second option is to get a 401(k) loan.
-Finally, you can choose to cash out the balance of your 401(k), an option that often carries hefty penalties and tax implications.
+Your second option is to borrow funds and get a 401(k) loan.
+Finally, you can choose to cash out the balance of your 401(k), although this is an option that often carries hefty penalties and tax implications.

 IRS regulations generally allow you to get up to 50% of your vested balance or $50,000, whichever is less.
-If you need more money, you’ll need to cash out your 401(k) or consider alternative methods of financing.
+If you need more funding than that, you’ll need to cash out your 401(k) or consider alternative methods of financing.

 By using your 401k to buy a business, there can be significant penalties and fees involved.
 In addition to having to pay income tax, individuals who have not yet reached retirement age may be subject to an additional 10% early withdrawal penalty.